-And given how much was at stake, neither side was willing to bend to the other, which created the need for a compromise that would allow the Convention to move forward.
+Each state was fighting for equal representation in the legislature, regardless of population and given how much was at stake, neither side was willing to bend to the other, which created the need for a compromise that would allow the Convention to move forward.

-The stark differences between these two proposals brought the Constitutional Convention to a screeching halt.
+The stark differences between these two proposals brought the Constitutional Convention of 1787 to a screeching halt.
 Delegates debated the two plans for more than six weeks, and for a while, it even looked as though no agreement would ever be reached.